victusfate/jsu/README.md

 JSU javascript utility library
 ===

-simple javascript utility library built on underscore
+simple javascript utility library (will be built on underscore)